Heavy rain in Freetown causing major destruction – emergency warning issued

 “This is absolutely terrible.
 Oh my God!
 Please let us pray that none of our brothers, sisters and children will lose their life in this very sad incident.
 Property can be replaced even though painful, as memory is lost.
 But life cannot be replaced.
 Lord have mercy on our people,” one pungent comment on social media.

-The Sierra Leone Telegraph will update you on this very serious and fast developing emergency in Freetown as we get it.
+The Sierra Leone Telegraph will update you on this very serious and fast developing emergency in Freetown, as we get the latest information.